Afghani69/Overtime-Calculator/README.md

 This app will take my new knowledge of HTML, CSS & JS to create a complete, functioning and hopefully beautiful app which my wife can use without my help/guidance.

 1 - This time I will start with the UI again.
 After the To-Do-List where I started with logic, I am in the mood for some designing.

+2 - It's been a while since I commited anything.
+Though I haven't been idle.
+A lot of the formatting and basic logic has been completed.
+All that's left to do now is to do the major calculations for the different times.
+I have to say, dates are annoying...